Center’s mission is to help cure heroin epidemic

 Father Tracy noted that the church must be like the Good Samaritan in bringing healing to the streets and be a partner to supporting the center’s work.

-Additionally, city and county law enforcement, health agencies, treatment providers and community organizations are working on a three-year initiative to assess data collected on the heroin problem and provide action plans to address it, explained Kristin Cushman-Smith, coordinator of Project CLEAN.
+Additionally, city and county law enforcement, health agencies, treatment providers and community organizations are working on a three-year initiative to assess data collected on the heroin problem and provide action plans to address it, explained Kristen Cushman-Smith, coordinator of Project CLEAN.

 Project CLEAN (Community Law Enforcement and Assistance Network) is a partnership with the Rochester Police Department and Rochester Institute of Technology’s Center for Public Safety Initiatives.